 When inflation is rising, those who save into deposit accounts may look to redirect their money into investments to get potentially better return.

-During periods of rising inflation, those who save into deposit accounts may look to redirect their savings into investments in a bid to get potentially better return, but it’s important to appreciate the risks in this: unlike cash bank accounts, investments can fall as well as rise and you could get back less than you invest, or lower returns than you might otherwise have achieved.
+You need to be willing to take on more risk, however, as unlike cash bank accounts, investments can fall as well as rise and you could get back less than you invest, or lower returns than you might otherwise have achieved.

-Invest in shares
+Invest in the stock market

-An inflationary backdrop may be less harmful for equity investors because during such periods companies will often increase their product prices when their underlying costs start to rise.
+An inflationary backdrop can benefit investors because during such periods companies will often increase their product prices when their underlying costs start to rise.
 As a result, company earnings may have the potential to keep up with inflation, yet there is no guarantee.

 Find out more about funds

-Invest in commercial property
+Invest in property

 In such an environment, supplies can be squeezed and companies start charging more for their services and goods, including raw materials and commodities.
-For example, when the price of oil rises, the cost of petrol and diesel on the forecourts follow suit.
-But commodity prices can be highly volatile, as the market for oil has shown in recent times, and investing in the asset class is not for the risk averse.
+For example, when the price of oil rises, the cost of petrol and diesel on the forecourts follows suit.
+But commodity prices can be highly volatile and investing in the asset class is not for the risk averse.